Skip to content

 project02 podinfo-main nginx podinfo.prj02.ingress.kubodoc.local 10.96.218.98 80 2m52s

-For example, modify the context for project01:
+For example, modify the project01 context:

 kubectl -n project01 patch context.kubocd.kubotal.io project01 --type='json' -p='[{"op": "replace", "path": "/spec/context/project/subdomain", "value": "project01" }]'

-Observe that the ingress is quickly updated accordingly:
+Observe the ingress update:

 kubectl get --all-namespaces ingress